Stratus3D/dotfiles/README.md

 2. (OSX only) Configure iTerm2 to use the custom profile stored in the dotfiles directory.
 In the iTerm2 preferences window click the "browse" button and navigate to `~/dotfiles/iterm2_profile/` and select the plist file.
 3. (OSX only) Load Better Touch Tool mappings that are stored in the dotfiles directory.
 Open Better Touch Tool and click the import button.
 Choose `~/dotfiles/better_touch_tool/better_touch_tool_configuration`.

-### Issues
-* Setup script expects git to already be installed.
-If git is missing the setup script breaks.
-We can't assume git will be installed and we need to install it before using it to setup the machine.

 ### TODO
 * Complete the `clone_all_bitbucket_repos.sh` script so that all private repos can be cloned.
 * Complete the `hosts_manager.sh` script.